zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-dxp-containers.md

     echo "jdbc.default.jndi.name=jdbc/MyPool" >> [host folder]/files/portal-ext.properties
     ```

-1. Run a DXP container with a `-v` option that bind mounts to your host folder:
+1. Create a container, that includes a bind mount that maps your `portal-ext.properties` file's folder to the container's `/mnt/liferay/files` folder.
+Since this example's `portal-ext.properties` is in a folder called `files`, you can [bind mount to the container's `/mnt/liferay` folder](./providing-files-to-the-container.md#bind-mounting-a-host-folder-to-mnt-liferay).

     ```bash
     docker run -it --name [container] -p 8080:8080 -v [host folder path]:/mnt/liferay liferay/dxp:[tag]